 National Trail is a non-legal designation promoting a specific route, largely along public rights of way.
-Rights of way are managed by Local Authorities whereas National Trails each have an officer, funded by Natural England, responsible for their management and although these officers may be part of the Local Authority Rights of Way department, they have an independent budget for maintenance and promotion of the Trail at a higher level than most rights of way.
-For more information on National Trails, visit nationaltrail.co.uk (opens in new window).
-Information can also be found at emagin.org (opens in new window).
+Rights of way are managed by local authorities whereas National Trails each have an officer, funded by Natural England, responsible for their management and although these officers may be part of the local authority's Rights of Way department, they have an independent budget for maintenance and promotion of the trail at a higher level than most rights of way.
+Visit National Trails and RideMaps UK for more information.

 Problems can arise for riders as the majority of National Trails are promoted for pedestrians but may use bridleways, byways or minor roads as well as footpaths.

 Designation as a National Trail on foot does not affect the legal right to ride or drive where that exists.